 Guilt, according to evolutionary psychology, was the brain’s way of making sure we didn’t veer into behaviour that would leave us ostracised from the tribe.

-And even nowadays a little guilt is a good thing – not having any is a sign of sociopathy or narcissistic personality disorder.
+And even nowadays a little guilt is a good thing.
+Not having any is a worrying sign of sociopathy, or narcissistic personality disorder.

 - constantly worrying you’ve upset others

 - always analysing if you could have done things better